technowledgy/pgrst_dev/README.md

 Currently, the following helper script is added on top of `pg_dev`:

 - `run_pgrst`: Runs postgrest with connection parameters extracted from libpq-style `PG*` environment variables.
-The authenticator role defaults to PGUSER, but can be overriden with `PGRST_DEV_AUTHENTICATOR`.
+The authenticator role defaults to `PGUSER`, but can be overriden with `PGRST_DEV_AUTHENTICATOR`.
 - `with pgrst`: Wrapper around command which makes PostgREST available at `localhost:3000` via `run_pgrst`.

 ## How to use